FREE DELIVERY

 A great way to display larger plants is to cut the bottom of a plastic plant pot out, invert the pot, and place the plant therein.
 This also keeps the hanging leaves off the ground showcasing those magnificent curls that plants like Xerographica and Streptophylla are known for. :-)

 Certain species such as the Wallisia, Flaballata and Kirchoffiana can be grown in the air, but they full out, and look better when planted in small pots.
-Fulling these pots with Orchid Back mix is suitable, just be carefull of over-watering as the bark stays moist for quite a while.
+Fulling these pots with Orchid Back mix is suitable, just be careful of over-watering as the bark stays moist for quite a while.
+If displayed in Orchid Mix, allow the mix to dry out completely before watering again.
+It’s easy to overwater if sticking to your regular watering schedule so ensure bark media is dry completely, or you can get “Root Rot”

 Since Tillandsia absorb all their nutrients through their leaves, they will really benefit from a mild foliar spray like Novion, and a standard high-nitrogen liquid plant fertilizer, which can be sprayed directly onto the leaves.
 Spray weekly with Novion and twice a month with fertilizer during the active growing periods, and reduce this to once a month during winter..